 On March 17, 1999, we entered into a stipulation of settlement with the plaintiff's counsel representing the class of holders of our PRIDES securities who purchased their securities on or prior to April 15, 1998 ("eligible persons") to settle their class action lawsuit against us.
-Under the stipulation of settlement, eligible persons will receive a new security -- a Right -- for each PRIDES security held on April 15, 1998.
+Under the stipulation of settlement, eligible persons will receive a new security - a Right -for each PRIDES security held on April 15, 1998.
+For example, if a person held 100 PRIDES on April 15, 1998, they would receive 100 Rights.
 Current holders of PRIDES will not receive any Rights (unless they also held PRIDES on April 15, 1998).
 We had originally announced a preliminary agreement in principle to settle such lawsuit on January 7, 1999.
 The final agreement maintained the basic structure and accounting treatment as the preliminary agreement.